lcabriel/SDE-SS/README.md

 You need then to copy the header and the .cpp file into your directory and compile your test file $test.cpp$ as

 ```
-g++ test.cpp SDE-SS.cpp -o test.exe -lm -fopenmp
+g++ test.cpp SDE-SS.cpp -o test.exe -lm -fopenmp -O3
 ```

 The descriptor *-lm* is needed to link the **cmath** standard library used to compute certain values.
-About *-fopenmp*, this is optional but is strongly suggested to improve your performance especially when using heavy functions such as *PDF_1D*.
+About *-fopenmp*, this is optional but is strongly suggested to improve your performance especially when using heavy functions such as *PDF_1D*. *-O3* is recommended to have better performances.

 ## Example of usage: